 Kenneth W. Stuebing, BHSc, CCP(f)

-Fire Paramedic Chief, Halifax Regional Fire and Emergency Services, Halifax, Nova Scotia, Canada
+Fire Chief, Halifax Regional Fire & Emergency, Halifax, Nova Scotia, Canada

-Chief Stuebing is an avid sportsman and enjoys hockey, lacrosse, skiing, equestrian activities, camping, angling and boating.
-He believes strongly in giving back and has been very involved for over two decades coaching high performance athletes in hockey, lacrosse, swimming and equestrian events.
+Chief Stuebing is an avid sportsman and enjoys lacrosse, hockey, equestrian activities, camping and boating.
+He believes strongly in giving back and has been very involved for over three decades coaching high performance athletes in lacrosse, hockey, swimming and equestrian events.
 He has been married to Pamela for over thirty-five (35) years.
 They have two children, Justin and Brandon, who attended Lindenwood University in St. Charles, Missouri, on a lacrosse scholarship and graduated with degrees and are now working.